Jean Paul Slusser: Museum directorship

 In 1946, he was named the acting director of the University of Michigan Museum of Art.
 He was then named director in 1947, and served until his retirement in 1957.
 When he retired, Charles H. Sawyer took over.

 Of his work at UMMA, he said, "A University museum of art, is primarily a device for the furtherance of teaching.
 Its function is to conserve and display the various art works belonging to the institution, and to supplement them with showings of other material pertinent to the work pursued in the courses dealing with the theory, practice and history of the visual arts."

 While director, Slusser used his small annual appropriation for acquisitions to build a collection that included European and American modernist works on paper, Japanese woodblock prints, works from the Parisian belle epoque, and German expressionist works.

-Slusser also bequeathed UMMA many pieces from his personal collection, including artwork by Marc Chagall, Alberto Giacometti, William Hogarth, and Paul Cezanne.
+Slusser also bequeathed UMMA many pieces from his personal collection, including artwork by Marc Chagall, Alberto Giacometti, William Hogarth, and Paul Cézanne.